louis-6wind/frr/doc/user/bgp.rst

    and is not displayed.
    The `bgp default l2vpn-evpn` form of the command is displayed.

+.. clicmd:: bgp default link-state

+   This command allows the user to specify that the link-state link-state address family is turned on by default or not.
+This command defaults to off and is not displayed.
+   The `bgp default link-state` form of the command is displayed.

 .. clicmd:: bgp default show-hostname

    This command shows the hostname of the peer in certain BGP commands